frole/dataccess/README.md

-## Repository maintained by the teachers and students of the MSc in Machine Learning and Data Science at Paris-Descartes University (MLDS team).
+## Repository maintained by Francois Role as part of the MSc in Machine Learning and Data Science at Paris-Descartes University (MLDS team).